Full Moon Features: The second Full Moon Pictures era (2004–present)

 In late 2003, Band began work on his first 35 mm film in years, Dr. Moreau's House of Pain.
 The film released in January 2004 also marked the official return of the name Full Moon Pictures.
-However, the film's video releases all contain the name of Shadow Entertainment, but the film's trailer contains the Full Moon Pictures logo.
+However, while the film's video releases all contain the name of Shadow Entertainment, the film's trailer contains the Full Moon Pictures logo.

 Quickly before the release of Dr. Moreau's House of Pain, Full Moon released Puppet Master: The Legacy, a "greatest hits" film that contained the best scenes from all (hitherto) seven Puppet Master films with about 20 minutes of a wrap-around story and very bad puppet effects (string rods can be seen in almost every scene featuring the puppets).
-Once again, all video releases said Shadow Entertainment, but the trailer contained the Full Moon Pictures logo.
+Once again, all video releases said Shadow Entertainment, but the trailer featured the Full Moon Pictures logo.

 On the heels of Puppet Master: The Legacy, Band quickly cut together Tomb of Terror, Horrific, and Urban Evil.
 These three films edited by HorrorVision director, Danny Draven, were clip shows that showed off the best in Full Moon's library.

 After the release of those films, Band re-christened the Full Moon name to Full Moon Features.
 Full Moon Features intends to take more time making films with considerably higher budgets and on 35 mm film and as of July 2006 has focused on that with the exceptions of When Puppets and Dolls Attack!, Monsters Gone Wild!, and Aliens Gone Wild! (all clip shows).